cdunham1989/Whisper/README.md

 For our final project at Makers Academy we have built a mobile messaging app with end-to-end encryption.
 As we wanted to build an iOS app, we used Swift and the XCode IDE.
 We also used Ruby developed our own server with a websocket.
 This allowed our app to sustain bi-directional communication between app users in real time.
 This server is hosted remotely on [Heroku](https://www.heroku.com/).

-The repository for the web socket we built and used can be found [here](https://github.com/hugosykes/Demo-Chat-App)
+The github repository for the web socket we built and used can be found [here](https://github.com/hugosykes/Demo-Chat-App).

 ## Working Methodologies